What Is Cocaine Addiction Treatment?

 - Antisocial personality disorder

-Rehab begins with the decision to get help.
+Drug Rehab begins with the decision to get help.
+Here’s what usually happens next.

-When calling, most clinics will complete a standard drug and alcohol pre-admission telephone assessment to establish needs, and patterns of usage.
+When calling, most clinics will complete a standard drug and alcohol pre-admission telephone assessment with an addiction professional to establish needs and patterns of usage before they even begin treatment at the treatment facility.

 A cocaine addiction assessment will usually include:

-- Gaining an understanding of overall health, needs, drug use patterns, and co-existing drug addiction to other substances
+- Gaining an understanding of overall health, needs, drug use patterns, and co-existing addiction to other substances.
+(Alcohol addiction, gambling addiction, anything the patient could be using as a gateway to using cocaine)

-- Recognising frequency, recency, and duration, of cocaine abuse over time
+- Recognizing frequency, recency, and duration of cocaine abuse over time.

-- Initial guidance on what a personalised treatment plan could look like
+- Initial guidance by an addiction professional on what a personalized treatment plan could look like.

 Next, the practicalities of admission can begin: